xtensor-stack/xtensor/docs/source/developer/implementation_classes.rst

 These methods are usually provided by inheriting from ``xconst_iterable`` or ``xiterable``.
 See :ref:`iterating-expression-label` for more details.

-If the expression is mutable, it must also define the non-const counterpart of the data access methods, and inherits from a semantic class to provide assignment operators.
+If the expression is mutable, it must also define the non-const counterparts of the data access methods, and inherits from a semantic class to provide assignment operators.

 xarray and xtensor